Turkish Lime Yoghurt cake is MY kind of cake! Soft, light and tart. This classic Turkish cake is incredibly easy to make with only FIVE ingredients!

 The perfect ending to any Turkish feast.

-Like the epic meal I ate in Istanbul, a Turkish feast is not truly over until you've forced a slice of this lime & yoghurt cake.
-Here's the perfect meal plan spread for your first or next Turkish dinner party or family dinner.
-That said, this cake is also great/perfection with a cup of coffee and an episode of Real Housewives (or similar).
+Like the epic meal I ate in Istanbul, a Turkish feast is not truly over until you've forced down a slice of this lime & yoghurt cake.
+Here's the perfect meal plan spread for your first or next Turkish inspired dinner party.
+That said, this cake is also perfectly acceptable with a cup of Joe and an episode of trash TV.

 Flatbreads served with Turkish Carrot Salad, Beetroot & Yoghurt Dip, Turkish Bean Salad (Piyaz) and Eggplant Dip